bperez40/Automatic-Power-Box-Tester/README.md

 Where the saved profile is one that you've previously set up.
 If plink.exe isn't found, make sure it's part of your PATH environment.

 # Power Box Tester Assembly
-Hardware design files can be found in util/HardwareDesignFiles They include the EAGLE EDA files, gerber files, BOM, and pick and place for each board You can also view each board on AISLER with the following links.\
+Hardware design files can be found in util/HardwareDesignFiles.\
+They include the EAGLE EDA files, gerber files, BOM, and pick and place for each board.\
+You can also view each board on AISLER with the following links.\
 [Auto Power Box Tester v1.1](https://aisler.net/p/JCLNWTRR)\
 [Spark Wire Interface Board v1.0](https://aisler.net/p/PQONZLWA)\